Rewind X

 Fee Components

-Protection Activation Fee: Charged when creating a Protected Transfer and deducted from the transfer amount.
-NFT tiers provide deterministic discounts on this fee.
+Protected Transfer Fee (1–3%): Charged when creating a Protected Transfer and deducted from the transfer amount.
+1% for preferred supported tokens, up to 3% for extended / non-preferred supported tokens.
+NFT tiers provide discounts on this fee.

-Rewind Fee: Charged only if a rewind is actually executed.
-This fee is separate from the activation fee and is not discounted by NFT tiers.
-Rewind fees are determined by the protocol's on-chain integrity engine based on wallet behavior patterns.
+Rewind Execution Fee (1.5%): Charged only if a rewind is actually executed.
+This is a flat fee that applies equally to all users.
+It is separate from the transfer fee and is not discounted by NFT tiers.
+Calculated on-chain with fixed rules, no exceptions.

 NFT Tier Fee Benefits

-NFT tiers affect the Protection Activation Fee only:
+NFT tiers affect the Protected Transfer Fee only:

 Purpose

-Fragment NFTs provide a cumulative, tamper-evident proof index for rewind activity.
-Because Fragments are transferable, the NFT represents a verifiable proof object rather than an identity credential of the current holder.
-For technical details on minting, updates, and transfer behavior, see Stage 4: Fragment NFT Proof.
+Rewind Proof NFTs provide a cumulative, tamper-evident proof index for rewind activity.
+Because they are transferable, the NFT represents a verifiable proof object rather than an identity credential of the current holder.
+For technical details on minting, updates, and transfer behavior, see Stage 4: Rewind Proof NFT.

 Why NFT Format